hyperspy/hyperspy/doc/user_guide/getting_started.rst

 --------------

-Another useful `IPython <http://ipython.scipy.org/moin/>`_ feature is the autocompletion of commands and filenames.
-It is highly recommended to read the `Ipython documentation <http://ipython.scipy.org/moin/Documentation>`_ for many more useful features that will boost efficiency when working with Hyperspy/Python.
+Another useful `IPython <http://ipython.scipy.org/moin/>`_ feature is the autocompletion of commands and filenames using the tabulator.
+It is highly recommended to read the `Ipython documentation <http://ipython.scipy.org/moin/Documentation>`_ (specially their `Getting started <http://ipython.org/ipython-doc/stable/interactive/tutorial.html>`_ section) for many more useful features that will boost your efficiency when working with Hyperspy/Python interactively.

 Data visualisation
 ==================